TokenScript-Framework/papers/src/papers/smart-token-paper.md

 Furthermore,  the lack of modularity in smart contract tokens is a significant limitation.
 Unlike web services, which can be updated to meet the evolving needs of websites, smart contract calls under the Remote Procedure Call (RPC) interface cannot be updated without modifying the smart contract itself, which dictates its core logic.
 This leads to a rigid coupling between the token logic and service logic.
 In other words, using Smart Contract Tokens as trust anchors results in an inflexible link between the token's inherent logic and the services it provides, which is akin to the impractical use of SQL as the data language in web front-ends, thereby binding the database structure with the web interface.

-While Smart Contract can be adapted to mimic web service functionalities via Remote Procedure Calls (RPC), this usage falls outside their intended design scope, but it nevertheless served as an evolutionary step and was used by the team behind this paper too[^rpc-replaces-restful].
-Conversely, Alchemy.com provided RESTful interface to Smart Contract calls, showing that by addressing SLOs, additional needs of the web applications are addressed.
+While Smart Contracts can be adapted to mimic web service functionalities via Remote Procedure Calls (RPC), this usage falls outside their intended design scope, but it nevertheless served as an evolutionary step and was used by the team behind this paper too[^rpc-replaces-restful].
+Conversely, Alchemy.com provided a RESTful interface to Smart Contract calls, showing that by addressing SLOs, additional needs of the web applications are addressed.
 This paper is not about the format but rather the architecture.

 [^rpc-replaces-restful]: The adaptation of Remote Procedure Calls (RPC) as a substitute for the traditional RESTful API of Web 2.0, was exemplified in our 2018 experiment with FIFA ticket tokenisation, where tokenised FIFA tickets were issued to a select group of testers, including Vitalik Buterin.
-In this experiment, the location data for FIFA venues was retrieved from a peripheral smart contract, bypassing conventional web service routes, despite it has nothing to do with contractual logic.
+In this experiment, the location data for FIFA venues was retrieved from a peripheral smart contract, bypassing conventional web service routes, despite it having nothing to do with contractual logic.
 This methodology is still being used as an evolutionary stepping stone.

 #### Secondly, Trust Anchors needs are not met with Blockchain's Virtual Machines

 At first glance, it might appear that all Smart Contract Tokens have a runtime environment.
 For instance, in Ethereum, this would be the Ethereum Virtual Machine (EVM).
-However, the EVM was specifically designed with the maintenance of states in mind, which is fundamental for value transfer, but not necessarily for functioning as a web service.
+However, the EVM was specifically designed with the maintenance of states in mind, which is fundamental for value transfer but not necessarily for functioning as a web service.
 For instance, it does not maintain the status of a web session, only the states in the blockchain; its operating environment does not demand integrity - if a node returns a false negative in a call to a `view function`, there are no repercussions for the node.
 Moreover, it lacks facilities such as HTTP GET/POST requests and data storage, which are essential for a web environment.
 Finally, an EVM instance describes smart contract status, not a token instance - there is no EVM to describe a token without also maintaining the entire contract state.
 This highlights the shortcomings of the EVM when serving as the token runtime environment, which will be explored further in a subsequent section.

 Recognising these limitations, it becomes evident that Smart Contract Tokens need to be further developed to serve as trust anchors.
 This enhanced version, "Smart Tokens," was first termed by Virgil Griffith.
 Griffith coined this term during a casual conversation in a bar in Surry Hills, Sydney, in 2018, as the team behind this paper deliberated on the potential building blocks of Web3.
 At that point, Web3 was still in its budding state and had not yet been defined as an 'Internet of Value.'
 The phrase "Smart Token" caught on, and the team adopted the moniker "Smart Token Labs."
 However, the exact reasoning behind Griffith's nomenclature remains a mystery, as he was unfortunately incarcerated before he could elaborate on it.
 Hence, we are left to speculate why the envisioned building block for Web3 was christened as a "Smart Token."

-The ensuing sections will delve deeper into the concept of Smart Tokens, exploring their design requirements and potential applications, and how they could serve as the building blocks for the next-generation Web.
+The ensuing sections will delve deeper into the concept of Smart Tokens, exploring their design requirements and potential applications and how they could serve as the building blocks for the next-generation Web.

 ## Smart Token Architecture

 Given the shift from traditional trust anchors to Smart Tokens, a new architectural component becomes necessary to enable the functionalities of these tokens.
-This component, called the Token Runtime Environment, replaces the role of entities like Google in the traditional trust anchor model.
+This component - called the Token Runtime Environment - replaces the role of entities like Google in the traditional trust anchor model.
 The Token Runtime Environment serves as the operating environment for the Smart Token, ensuring its trusted behaviour and facilitating its role as a Trust Anchor.

 #### Token Runtime Environment

 A Token Runtime Environment is a distinct operational architecture that enables the functionality and trusted behaviour of Smart Tokens.
-It serves as a secure and separate environment from the application it supports, providing the necessary interfaces, managing the token's state, and turning trust in the underlying token's core logic into a trusted token web-service.
+It serves as a secure and separate environment from the application it supports, providing the necessary interfaces, managing the token's state, and turning trust in the underlying token's core logic into a trusted token web service.
 The Token Runtime Environment is crucial for Smart Tokens to serve as trust anchors, providing the necessary functions while maintaining a high level of security and trust.

 We enumerate the features needed for such a runtime environment.